 The Oracle Messaging Gateway integrates Oracle Database applications with other message queuing systems, such as Websphere MQ and Tibco.

-Oracle Streams Advanced Queuing supports industry-standard APIs: SQL, JMS, and SOAP.
+Oracle Database AQ supports industry-standard APIs: SQL, JMS, and SOAP.
 Changes made using SQL are captured automatically as messages.